haedarrfd/haedarrfd/README.md

 ### Haedar Roofid

-I am just a guy trying to develop great software.
+I am just a guy trying to develop high-quality software and technology that brings positive impacts to people.

 - I have been coding in PHP (Laravel framework) development arround 2 years.
 - I want to learn Node.js and Golang.